lukas-dachtler/simply-minify/README.md

 `UglifyJS_Options`|`object`|[options for UglifyJS3](https://github.com/mishoo/UglifyJS2#minify-options)|`{}`|*`{mangle: false}`*
 ## CLI mode
-***Make sure you have installed the npm-package globally:*** `npm install simply-minify -g` You can use simply-minify straight from the command line with:
+***Make sure you have installed the npm-package globally:*** `npm install simply-minify -g`

+You can use Simply-Minify straight from the command line with:
 ```js
 simplyMinify <path>
 ```